topseed/topseed-turbo/old/README.md

 ### `hrefRegex`

-A regular expression to specify which anchor with a specific href property based on the regex smoothState should bind to.
+A regular expression to SPecify which anchor with a SPecific href property based on the regex smoothState should bind to.
 If empty, every href will be permitted.

 ```js
 // Default